 • A 10 percentage-point increase (from 16% to 26%) in the number of health system respondents who said improving financial performance was a top goal

 The Centers for Medicare and Medicaid Services (CMS) has launched several initiatives focused on shifting care into nontraditional settings.
 For example, it launched the AHC model out of the Center for Medicare and Medicaid Innovation (the Innovation Center).
-AHC programs aim to promote collaboration between clinical health care services organizations and CBOs.
-As of 2021, there are 28 active organizations participating in the program.
-Initial evaluations show that individuals who qualified for services through these programs are disproportionately likely to be low income, racial and ethnic minorities, and, among Medicare beneficiaries, disabled, and that the most common health-related social need reported was food insecurity.13 As CMS tests more of these models and increasingly shifts payment away from fee-for-service and toward paying for outcomes, more health care organizations may see a business case for investing in DOH initiatives.
+AHC programs aim to promote collaboration between clinical health care services organisations and CBOs.
+As of 2021, there are 28 active organisations participating in the program.
+Initial evaluations show that individuals who qualified for services through these programs are disproportionately likely to be low income, racial and ethnic minorities, and, among Medicare beneficiaries, disabled, and that the most common health-related social need reported was food insecurity.13 As CMS tests more of these models and increasingly shifts payment away from fee-for-service and toward paying for outcomes, more health care organisations may see a business case for investing in DOH initiatives.
 For now, these programs are small-scale.

-Another area where CMS is pushing health care organizations to think beyond the four walls of the hospital is in Medicare Advantage (MA).
+Another area where CMS is pushing health care organisations to think beyond the four walls of the hospital is in Medicare Advantage (MA).
 As we described in Leveraging digital solutions to engage, attract, and retain Medicare Advantage members, regulatory changes, combined with market pressure from COVID-19, have led many MA plans to stand up services and benefits around the DOH.
 Almost all MA health plans offer supplemental coverage—benefits above traditional services offered to fee-for-service beneficiaries.
-In 2019 and 2020, CMS expanded the definition of these benefits to include nonhealth benefits that may impact health, such as in-home support services, meal delivery, and nutritional food.14 While only 1% of MA health plans included in-home support services for the 2019 benefit year, more than 845 MA plans offered special supplemental benefits for the chronically ill (SSBCI), including pest control, transportation, meals, and even pet support in 2021 (the number was 245 in 2020).15 Indeed, our 2019 study of 14 managed care organizations (MCOs) and MA plans found that most of the executives interviewed plan to continue their DOH investments because they align with their mission to improve the health of the communities they serve, and because they have faith that the savings derived from better health outcomes and lower health care utilization will eventually exceed the cost of those interventions.16
+In 2019 and 2020, CMS expanded the definition of these benefits to include nonhealth benefits that may impact health, such as in-home support services, meal delivery, and nutritional food.14 While only 1% of MA health plans included in-home support services for the 2019 benefit year, more than 845 MA plans offered special supplemental benefits for the chronically ill (SSBCI), including pest control, transportation, meals, and even pet support in 2021 (the number was 245 in 2020).15 Indeed, our 2019 study of 14 managed care organisations (MCOs) and MA plans found that most of the executives interviewed plan to continue their DOH investments because they align with their mission to improve the health of the communities they serve, and because they have faith that the savings derived from better health outcomes and lower health care utilisation will eventually exceed the cost of those interventions.16

 Our nation has long faced a health equity crisis rooted in structural inequities.
 Racism and bias, disparities in the DOH, and structural flaws in the health system have led to quantifiable differences in health-related outcomes, disproportionately affecting racially and ethnically diverse communities.